rust-lang/rfcs/text/3649-macros-named-capture-groups.md

   the ordering and nesting of different groups is restricted based on what can be inferred by the contained variables, since the groups themselves are ambiguous.
-- Metavariable expressions as they currently exist use an unintuitive format: syntax like `${count($var, n)}` is used to refer to the `n`th parent group of the smallest group that captures `$var`.
-Referring to groups directly would be more straightforward than using a proxy.
 - Repetition-related diagnostics are suboptimal because the compiler has limited ability to guess what a capture group _should_ refer to when a captured groups and variables do not align correctly.